Skip to main content

 Report

-The following is a recap of the mid-year 2025 cost trends for construction and industrial equipment.
+The following is a recap of the cost trends in Q1 2026

 If you would like a tailored review of your property valuations or insights into how current trends may impact your portfolio, please don’t hesitate to contact Marsh.
 We’re here to help you ensure that your valuations remain accurate and actionable.